Federal Crop Insurance

 In order to balance the budget of the federal government, the Federal Crop Insurance Act of 1994 was passed.
 This also happened since all the agricultural programs were badly criticized.
 The government hoped to lessen their expenses so they made changes in the program.
 Congress combined crop insurance and disaster assistance which then reformed the safety net of the agricultural community.

-Second, the federal government would then also pay for the premium for additional insurance coverage as an added incentive for farmers.
-This is done so that the farmers could invest in an all-inclusive multiple peril crop insurance programs.
+- The federal government would then also pay for the premium for additional insurance coverage as an added incentive for farmers.
+This is done so that the farmers could invest in all-inclusive multiple peril crop insurance programs.